iannguyen/BesTris/README.md

 ![up_key]
 [up_key]: ./images/up_key.png

-- When pressing the `up_arrow` key, the `termino` will rotate and change its state.
-In the case when the `termino` is against the right wall, originally it wouldn't rotate because part of the piece would be outside the `board` boundaries, therefore not making it a `valid_move`.
+- A feature many Tetris lovers take for granted is the ability to rotate the `terminos` when it is against the wall.
+When pressing the `up_arrow` key, the `termino` will rotate and change its state.
+Originally, when the `termino` is against the right wall, it wouldn't rotate because part of the piece would be outside the `board` boundaries, thus making it not a `valid_move`.

 ![wall_kick]
 [wall_kick]: ./images/wall_kick.png